desmac96/project-2-house-music-quiz/README.md

 <ul>
     <li>Find the quiz quickly and start it with minimal navigation since I am already familiar with the site layout.</li>
-    <li>See if there are any new quizzes or updates to the existing quiz since my last visit.</li>
-    <li>Access my previous scores to compare my current performance and track my improvement over time.</li>
     <li>Look for any new features or sections added to the website that enhance my experience or provide additional value.</li>
     <li>Revisit sections of the website that I found interesting or useful during my previous visit.</li>
 </ul>